swyxio/demo-docusaurus-mdx-preview-poc/docs/intro.md

 import * as WhatIsWorker from './what-is-worker.mdx'

 Here is some mumbo jumbo.
-If you ever wondered about <preview page={WhatIsWorker}>what is a worker?</preview> then you have come to the right place.
+If you ever wondered about <preview page={WhatIsWorker}>workers</preview> then you have come to the right place.

 ## Getting Started